Liquid TAS markets for Metals contracts

 TAS trading has been increasing consistently, especially during the past year, as the mechanism permits commercial and financial traders to lock in a settlement price along the forward curve.
 TAS can also be used to hedge the average monthly price.

-Each metals futures contract has a specific listing of TAS eligible contract months.
+Each Metals futures contract has a specific listing of TAS eligible contract months.
 A month becomes the spot (delivery) month on the second last business day of the month prior to the contract month.
 The same methodology is followed for all Metals TAS products.
 TAS is also available for spread transactions between TAS eligible contract months.

 CONTRACT